Gravitational collapse and odd-parity black hole perturbations in Minimal Theory of Bigravity: Introduction

 As the next step, in this paper we will study the dynamical processes only in the self-accelerating branch of MTBG and investigate whether any deviation from the GR predictions can be observed with the inclusion of time dependence at the level of the background solutions and perturbations, respectively.

 Our analysis will be composed of two parts.
-In the former, we will study spherical gravitational collapse of pressure-less dust in the self-accelerating branch of MTBG.
-In the case that the two species of matter are independently coupled to the two metrics separately and independently, we will derive special solutions describing spherical collapse of pressure-less dust in both the physical and fiducial sectors, where the interior regions of the matter distribution are described by the spatially-flat or closed Friedmann-Lema\^itre-Robertson-Walker (FLRW) universes and the exterior geometry is the Schwarzschild spacetime with specific time slicings.
+In the former, we will study spherical gravitational collapse of pressureless dust in the self-accelerating branch of MTBG.
+In the case where the two species of matter are independently coupled to the two metrics separately and independently, we will derive special solutions describing spherical collapse of pressureless dust in both the physical and fiducial sectors, where the interior regions of the matter distribution are described by the spatially flat or closed Friedmann-Lema\^itre-Robertson-Walker (FLRW) universes and the exterior geometry is the Schwarzschild spacetime with specific time slicings.
 For simplicity, we foliate the interior geometry by homogeneous and isotropic spacetimes.
-For a spatially-flat interior universe, we foliate the exterior geometry by a time-independent flat space, while for a spatially-curved interior universe, we foliate the exterior geometry by a time-independent space with deficit solid angle.
+For a spatially flat interior universe, we foliate the exterior geometry by a time-independent flat space, while for a spatiallycurved interior universe, we foliate the exterior geometry by a time-independent space with deficit solid angle.
 Despite the rather restrictive choice of foliations, we find interesting classes of exact solutions that represent gravitational collapse in MTBG.
-The spatially-flat solutions are obtained under certain tuning of the initial conditions of the collapse.
-The spatially-closed case corresponds to an extension of the Oppenheimer-Snyder model in GR \cite{Oppenheimer:1939ue,Kanai:2010ae,Blau} to MTBG.
-We will show that in this case, gravitational collapse happens in the physical and fiducial sectors in the same manner as in two copies of GR independently, under certain tuning of the matter energy densities and Schwarzschild radii between the two sectors.
+The spatially flat solutions are obtained under certain tuning of the initial conditions of the collapse.
+The spatially closed case corresponds to an extension of the Oppenheimer-Snyder model in GR \cite{Oppenheimer:1939ue,Kanai:2010ae,Blau} to MTBG.
+We will show that, in this case, gravitational collapse happens in the physical and fiducial sectors in the same manner as in two copies of GR independently, under certain tuning of the matter energy densities and Schwarzschild radii between the two sectors.
 Needless to say, these tunings reflect the fact that we restrict our considerations to rather specific choice of time slicings.